chromiumembedded/cef/tools/distrib/win/README.redistrib.txt

     ffmpegsumo.dll
   Note: Without this component HTML5 audio and video will not function.

+* PDF support
+    pdf.dll
+  Note: Without this component printing will not function.

 * Angle and Direct3D support
     d3dcompiler_43.dll (required for Windows XP)
     d3dcompiler_46.dll (required for Windows Vista and newer)